primal100/stripe-subscriptions/README.md

 ```

-### Generic Methods for Interacting with Stripe API
+### Generic Functions for Interacting with Stripe API

 These functions mirror the retrieve, delete and modify methods of Stripe resources, but also check that the user owns the requested object.
 An exception will be raised otherwise.